 The final agreement was controversial in that Investec took over effective control of both the companies when Kebble was ousted in August 2005 and, shortly before that, concluded a highly contested loan agreement to pump money into JCI.

 Minority shareholders argued that Investec and its nominated directors on both JCI and Randgold were conflicted in relation to both the inter-company claims and the loan agreement.
+The settlements, they claimed, were self-serving and not in the best interests of Randgold’s shareholders.

-Now claims of double-dealing by Investec or its agents—which the company has always denied—may finally be tested in court.
+Now claims of double-dealing by Investec or its agents — which the company has always denied — may finally be tested in court.

 The consortium making the claim includes share broker Anglorand Securities and is led by local businessmen Pat and Dave Smyth.